The app boom isn't over; it's ramping up.

 No app can succeed without stellar design.
 But design is only half the story.
 For the full picture, check out our whitepaper, "The Ultimate Guide to Mobile App Design and Development."
 Discover more great tools, read about common mistakes to avoid, learn to manage your timeline, and gain the skills you need to make your app stand out from the sea of software.

-Elise Fung is a Senior Designer at Yeti.
+Elise Fung is a Yeti Alum.
 As a product designer and front-end developer, she is passionate about creating beautiful products that excite users and make their lives easier.
 In her free time, Elise enjoys outdoor activities like swimming, hiking, biking, and yoga.